Markov-switching State Space Models for Uncovering Musical Interpretation: Introduction

 Computer music generation and composition has a long history~\citep{SturmBen-Tal2019,Boulanger-LewandowskiBengio2012,Collins2016,Ariza2005,FlossmannGrachten2013}.
 It is actively investigated, especially using deep learning~\citep{HadjeresPachet2017}, and has become commercially relevant for advertising and video games through companies like Aiva (\url{aiva.ai}), and Melodrive (\url{melodrive.com}).
 Google has developed the Magenta project to enable open-source music composition~\citep{RobertsHawthorne2018}.

-The score alignment problem matches live or recorded performances to the musical score, a necessary processing step for any type of automated analysis.
+The score alignment problem matches live or recorded performances to the musical score, a necessary processing step for any automated analysis.
 On-line alignment processes audio waveforms in real-time and is sometimes called score following~\citep{DannenbergRaphael2006,Cont2010,ContSchwarz2007,ArztWidmer2015}.
 Audio matched to the score can then be used as an input for automated musical accompaniment~\citep{Raphael2010,Vercoe1985,Dannenberg1985}.
-Given recorded accompaniment, these systems seek to modulate playback in response to a live soloist who both makes interpretive timing decisions and mistakes.
-Off-line alignment~\citep{Earis2007} can be used for simply analyzing the recordings, as we do here, or for generating features that describe the performance~\citep{ThickstunHarchaoui2017}, possibly for later analysis in recommender systems~\citep{McFeeLanckriet2011,OordDieleman2013}.
-For an overview of these and related goals in music information retrieval, see~\citet{schedl2014music}.
+Given recorded accompaniment, these systems modulate playback in response to a live soloist who both makes interpretive timing decisions and mistakes.
+Off-line alignment~\citep{Earis2007} can be used to analyze the recordings, as we do here, or for generating descriptive features of the performance~\citep{ThickstunHarchaoui2017}, possibly for later analysis in recommender systems~\citep{McFeeLanckriet2011,OordDieleman2013}.
+For an overview of related goals in music information retrieval, see~\citet{schedl2014music}.

+More closely connected to the work here is the literature on expressive synthesis \citep{Grindlay, Flossman, Widmer, Maezawa, Bresin, Arcos}.
+In this domain, one seeks to create a musically satisfying performance of a score, often given a training set of score-performance pairs.
+This problem is highly challenging since musical interpretation relies on latent aspects of the music, such as structure, stress, grouping, closure, surprise, affect, and others not explicitly appearing in the score.
+Music theorists often describe the score as the {\em surface} of the music, thus recognizing that there is much that lies beneath this surface.
+Though we do not treat expressive synthesis, our work shares the need for explicitly representing expressive performances.